WallarooLabs/blog.wallaroolabs.com/content/post/hello-wallaroo.md

 - Exactly-once processing
 - How we used Lineage-driven Fault Injection to test Wallaroo

 If you would like a demo or to talk about how Wallaroo can help your business today, please get in touch by emailing [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).
-Currently, Wallaroo has both C++ and [Pony](http://www.ponylang.org) APIs, with Go, Python, and JavaScript on the roadmap.
-We have a good solid core of the product in place and are looking to talk to you, our potential customers, to help us prioritize future work.